 Under the federal rule described above, unless the older, noisier four-engine jets using the JT3D and similar engines (707s, DC-8s, CV-990s) are modified to meet Part 36 noise levels, they must be retired from operation within eight years.
 Many of the four-engine jets are old and relatively inefficient to operate.
 After weighing the advantages of retrofit and replacement of these aircraft, we have concluded that it is in the best public interest that most of these aircraft be replaced by new airplanes because of the benefits of reduced noise and pollution emission levels, energy efficiency, advanced technologies, increased employment opportunities, the improved competitive position of the American aerospace industry, and other national objectives that replacement would serve.
 To enable the carriers to replace these older noisier aircraft with the more efficient, quieter types of the next generation, the Department proposes the following financing mechanism that places no new financial burden on the flying public.

-The Congress will be asked to establish a new Aircraft Replacement Fund under the control of the Secretary of Transportation.
-Financing of this Fund would be accomplished by one or the other of following options, whichever the Congress finds more desirable:
+The Congress will be asked to establish a new Aircraft Replacement of this Fund would be accomplished by one or the other of following options, whichever the Congress finds more desirable: